sadique21hs/OOP-Project/README.md

 3. **Login Window:**
    - Upon successful signup, users are redirected to a `login.java` window.
-   - The login window has three text fields for entering first name, email, and a phone number.
+   - The login window has three text fields for entering first name, email, and phone number.

 4. **Data Operations:**
    - The login window includes three buttons: "Add Data," "Delete," and "Update."
-   - "Add Data" button stores the entered information in an `info.txt` file.
+   - The "Add Data" button stores the entered information in an `info.txt` file.
    - "Update" button allows users to modify their data.

 ## Usage: